viniciusrsouza/cg-project/README.md

 emmake make
 ```

-The commands above will build and copy the `wasm` files and the javascript wrappers into the `/web/public/dist/` folder, after that you can follow the steps to run the project.
+The commands above will build and copy the `wasm` file and the javascript wrappers into the `/web/public/dist/` folder, after that you can follow the steps to run the project.